 June is over and that means Pride Month has ended.
 Come July, many corporations banish their rainbow flags back to the closet — airing them out only once a year when it seems marketable.
-This performative approach can hinder diversity in organizations.
+This performative approach can hinder any attempts to prioritize DE&I in organizations.

 Flag waving is also where the support of LGBTQI* issues stop for many organizations and politicians.
 To make matters worse, there are companies who jump on the Pride bandwagon for the sake of their brand and image — and don't take any meaningful action.
 Sometimes, this happens while funds are actively being used against LGBTQI* causes.

 When it comes to topics surrounding diversity, equity, and inclusion (DE&I), corporate communications efforts are inconsistent.
-DE&I issues should be anchored in the corporate strategy all year long — not just during Pride Month, Black History Month, or when any marketable date on the calendar rolls around.
+Finding ways to prioritize DE&I issues should be anchored in the corporate strategy all year long — not just during Pride Month, Black History Month, or when any marketable date on the calendar rolls around.

 But how can organizations make sure this is the standard?
 And how can communicators ensure their messaging is also part of a lived company culture?